aveb/item-catalog-udacity/README.md

 # Catalog App

 An app that displays 9 common sports along with items related to each.
 Users may create, edit and delete items in the Catalog.
+Users may not edit or delete items that they have not created.

 ## Prerequisites